 Although there are many interesting facts about whales, I kept each description brief to cover all the species.
 So, you may want to consider purchasing the book below if you want more information.

-Here are the 2 WHALES in South Carolina!
+2 WHALES in South Carolina!

 - You might notice some of the animals below are dolphins instead of true whales.
 I included them here because “whale” is in the name or because most people consider them more whale-like.
 To see the 7 types of DOLPHINS that live in South Carolina, CLICK HERE.